-Checkpoint 2.33: Scoping
+Checkpoint 2.34: Scoping

-In Checkpoint 2.30, you were asked to construct several formulas.
-For each of these, perform name analysis by annotating scope and binding information as in Figure 2.31.
+In Checkpoint 2.31, you were asked to construct several formulas.
+For each of these, perform name analysis by annotating scope and binding information as in Figure 2.32.
 Which variables are free?

-Renaming Now, consider the formulas $\forall x: x=x$ and $\forall y: y=y$.
+Renaming Now, consider the formulas $\forall x : x = x$ and $\forall y : y = y$.
 We can see that these formulas are the same, up to the naming of bound variables.
-If we consider the variable x in $\forall x: x=x$, and rename the binding and all bound occurrences of that variable to y, then we get the other formula.
+If we consider the variable x in $\forall x : x = x$, and rename the binding and all bound occurrences of that variable to y, then we get the other formula.
 We call such a renaming operation, where we rename the binding as well as all variables bound at that binding point, an α -renaming (read: "alpha-renaming"), or "consistent renaming."
 While we have not yet defined a semantics for formulas, we note that consistently renaming a formula should under no circumstances change the semantics of it, because the formula still ought to say the same.
 This is a fundamental principle in mathematics (and more importantly computer science): The names we give to things do not really matter, except that they make the statement easier to read for humans.
 For this reason, we say that two first-order formulas are syntactically equal iff they only differ in the naming of bound variables, i.e. if one can be consistently renamed to the other.

 Consistent renaming seems easy at first.
 However, it is full of pitfalls and edge cases.
-For example, consider $\forall x: \exists y: x=y \text{ and } \forall y: \exists y: y=y.$ We can immediately see that these formulas have different internal binding structures.
+For example, let's take the formula $\forall x:\exists y:x=y$ and try to rename the $\forall x$ into a $\forall y$.
+If we are not careful, we end up with $\forall y:\exists y:y=y$.
+We can immediately see that these formulas have different internal binding structures.
 However, we clearly tried to do a consistent renaming, which should not have changed the internal binding structure, much less any other property of the formula.
 The problem is that during the renaming, we renamed a variable x to y "under a binder" already binding y.
 This process is called capture: By renaming x to y, the binding point of the variable that used to be x changes ("the variable is captured"), thereby altering the internal structure of our formula.
 There is no easy solution to this problem - instead, we must be very careful when renaming variables to not accidentally rename a variable x to some variable y which already is in scope.
 If we really need to do such a renaming, the solution is to first consistently rename the variable which is blocking the original renaming into something new, so that we do not incur capture.
 This is called capture-avoiding renaming, as opposed to the naive, capture-incurring renaming.
-For example, a proper consistent renaming of x to y in our example would be $\forall y: \exists z: y=z$.
+For example, a proper consistent renaming of x to y in our example would first rename the inner y into z, so that the end result is $\forall y:\exists z:y=z$.